FuelLabs/sway-libs/.docs/book/src/documentation/libraries/access_security/pausable/index.md

 It is highly encouraged to use the [Ownership Library](../ownership/index.md) in combination with the Pausable Library to ensure that only a single administrative user has the ability to pause your contract.

+For implementation details on the Pausable Library please see the [Sway Libs Docs](https://fuellabs.github.io/sway-libs/master/sway_libs/pausable/index.html).

 # Using the Library

 ## Importing the Pausable Library